BardinPetr/bcomp-os/opd/year_1/bcomp_loader/preprocessor/preprocessor.md

 bcomp -c -r -C build/main.build.basm
 ```

+- first argument - path to the root code file, all include directive should be relative to the directory of that file
+- second argument - output file, in which will all included files be built
+- -t argument - if present, table of global functions with all addresses substituted would be written to that file, it could be later inserted as header file to applications to provide them with OS ABI.

 ### Constructions available
 #### String encoding
 To encode strings to memory, the following format could be used: